-If you've racked up debt on a high-interest credit card, transferring the balance to a card with a lower interest rate may sound like an enticing way to save cash, but it's not quite as simple as it sounds.
+What is a balance transfer?
+If you've racked up debt on a high-interest credit card, transferring the balance to a card with a lower interest rate can be a great way to simplify multiple debt payments as well as save on high interest charges.
 Here are the nine things you need to know before you make the big switch to a balance transfer credit card.

 1. Transferring isn't the same as repaying.
 When you use a balance transfer card, you are, in essence, paying off credit card "A" with new credit card "B." For example, if you've been paying 13 percent interest on a $2,000 debt, you'd have to make a $347 monthly payment for six months to pay off the debt.
 Transfer that $2,000 to a 0 percent card and your payments will be $334, saving $77 in interest in the process.
 "The only real, solid, definable benefit from a balance transfer is you can save money over the long haul if you pay back the previous amount you owed and you pay it at a lower interest rate, including all your costs," says Mike Sullivan, director of education for Take Charge America, a Phoenix-based nonprofit consumer credit counseling company.

 2. Consolidating simplifies payments.
 Another reason to transfer balances to a single low-interest credit card is to simplify your financial life.
 If you've maxed out multiple credit cards, can't keep payment dates and minimum payments straight and often accrue late fees, putting all your credit card debt on one card may be a good move.
 You'll have just one card to keep track of and one payment to make each month.

 3. You may transfer other debts, not just credit cards.
 It's not just balances from other credit cards that can be transferred.
 You may be able to move loans for cars, appliances, furniture and other monthly installment payments to a no-interest balance transfer credit card, using checks from the bank that issues the credit card.